lucapinello/CRISPResso/README.rst

 -----------

 - The log of the external utilities called are stored in the file CRISPResso_RUNNING_LOG.txt
-- You can specificy the output folder with the option --output_folder
+- You can specify the output folder with the option --output_folder
 - You can inspect intermediate files with the option --keep_intermediate
 - All the processed raw data used to generate the figures are available in the following plain text files:
         - Quantification_of_editing_frequency.txt,